Proven-Paradox/shaper-system/Handbook.md

 Some examples of Bane in play:
 * Adam is trying to follow tracks that have had some time to fade, imposing Bane -3, meaning he must reroll any results over 8 (11 - 3).
 He rolls a 9 and a 1.
 Bane forces him to reroll the 9, which comes up as a 2.
 Final result is 1 + 2 = 3.
 * XU-808 has Bane -4 on an attempt to repair a damaged mechanism.
-He must reroll any result above a 7.
-He rolls a 7 and a 10.
+They must reroll any result above a 7.
+They roll a 7 and a 10.
 Because Bane specifies that one must reroll the higher die, the 10 is rerolled to a 3, for a final result of 7 + 3 = 10 plus any modifiers.

 #### Combining Boon and Bane
 If in a situation where Boon and Bane apply, they cancel each other out.
 Add their values and reroll based on the result.
 Some examples:
 * Erin is attacking while affected by a blessing that gives her Boon +2, but is attacking an opponent who has a defensive spell that imposes Bane -1.
 Boon +2 and Bane -1 adds up to Boon +1, meaning she rerolls a die if she rolls a 1.
 * Morris is attempting to pick a lock.
 His skill in lock picking gives him Boon +1 on the check, but his picks have been damaged in a way that provides Bane -3.
 Boon +1 and Bane -3 adds to Bane -2, meaning he must reroll a die if the roll is higher than 9.
 * Arden is trying to leap over to a ledge.
 They have an item that grants them minor athletic ability with Boon +2, but a windstorm is making it harder with Bane -2.
 Boon +2 and Bane -2 adds to 0, so they will not have any opportunity or obligation to reroll dice.

-### Let's get this over with: Some general rules
-Here are a few of the more fiddly rules that we need to get out of the way, just so there is no confusion.

-You count as your own ally.
-You can target yourself with anything that is listed to target allies.

-Round down.
-If you ever have a fraction, just cut off the fractional bit entirely.
-Even if your result is (somehow?)
-13.9, it should still be rounded down to a 13.

-In combat, defenders win ties.
-For example, if using an offensive Ability results in the accuracy role matching the defender’s Defense, the Ability misses and the defender suffers no consequence.
-For a tie during opposed skill checks (such as Empathy versus Deception, or Awareness versus Stealth), both characters reroll until there is no tie.
-Any Boon or Bane on the rolls still apply when rerolling due to a tie.

-If a damage type is not listed, assume the damage to be physical.

 ------------
 # Chapter 2: Character Creation